HackerRouter/carpetmod112-modified/README.md

 I hadn't pushed cuz my network has some errors.(and i need to learn how this thing works)

-I promise I'll update the descriptions of every setting when I release a release version.
+I promise I'll update the descriptions of every setting when I release a release version. (toooo mayn grammah meeestake arghhh)

 I'm not gonna add too many un-vanilla stuff.
 Go play your 1.16, 1.17 and 1.18, u have datapacks, right?
 Go ahead, use them to add what u want.